-- Follow the same catalog used when you originally enrolled.
-If you change your major you will be required to follow the catalog for that year. - Notify registrar if you are completing requirements at another college. - Submit official transcripts from other colleges to the Admissions Office for transfer of credit by application fee deadline date to insure participation.
-Exceptions for participation is subject to the approval of a review process outlined in Late Applicants. - Matriculation (enrollment in credit-bearing courses applicable to the requirements of a degree or certificate program). - Satisfactory completion of the total credits required in major (degree-minimum of 60 credits; certificate-15 credits). - Completion of course requirements with a minimum QPA of 2.0 or better.
-(The College reserves the right not to recommend transfer students with a QPA lower than 2.5.) - · Satisfaction of all financial obligations (library, parking fines). - Completion of residency requirement for 25 percent of course work. - Submit an application and a non-refundable \$33.00 graduation fee for each degree or certificate by deadline date. - File grades for all incompletes and approved course variances with the Registrar's office.
+- Follow the catalog in effect when you declared your major.
+If you change your major you will be required to follow the catalog for that year. - Notify Registrar if you are completing requirements at another college. - Submit official transcripts from other colleges to the Admissions office for transfer of credit.
+This must be completed by the application deadline to insure participation. - Matriculate (enroll in credit-bearing courses applicable to the requirements of a degree or certificate program). - Satisfactorily complete the total credits required in major (degree-minimum of 60 credits; certificate-15 credits). - Complete course requirements with a minimum GPA of 2.0 or better.
+(The College reserves the right not to recommend transfer students with a GPA lower than 2.5.) - · Satisfy all financial obligations (library, parking fines). - Complete residency requirement for 25 percent of course work. - Submit an application and a non-refundable \$37.00 graduation fee for each degree or certificate by deadline date. - File grades for all incompletes and approved course variances with the Registrar's office.